arosien/scalaz-base-talk-201208/slides.md

 # Style

-When you just can't stand all that typing.
-It's so... _imperative_.
+When you just can't stand all that (keyboard) typing:

     !scala
     val p: Boolean